I escaped reality at a very young age by creating my own world with ink and paint. I preferred it there.

-I was born and raised in New York City then moved to L.A. to work in the film industry.
-I moved to Nashville after the big quake of 94' destroyed my place in Los Angeles.
+I was born and raised in Manhattan in New York City.
+I moved to L.A. to do more extensive work in the film industry.
+I then moved to Nashville after the big quake of 94' destroyed my place in Los Angeles.
 I wasn't thinking straight when I made that decision.

 I was accepted based on my artistic ability to both the High School of Art and Design and the High School of Music and Art in New York.
-I later attended Fordham University at Lincoln Center where I was a theatre major.
+I attended Fordham University at Lincoln Center where I was a theatre major.

 I've road tripped across the country twice in my life and was a witness in the O.J.
 Simpson trial.
-I've known the great, the interesting, the brilliant and the talented as well as the good, the bad and the ugly, and grown and changed by losses and gains.
+I've known, loved and learned from the great, the interesting, the brilliant and the talented as well as the good, the bad and the ugly, and grown and changed by losses and gains.

 I've learned that that comprises our lives is relevant and aids in the growth and development of our minds and souls.
-I believe in little miracles and things that can't be explained by practical people.
+I believe in little miracles and things that can't be explained by practical or scientific minds.
 I've had cancer and at the moment I don't.

 I've lived in such a way as to make a lot of my dreams come true against the odds.